 Start with paddling drills in calm water to develop muscle memory.
 Focus on maintaining an upright posture and distributing your weight evenly.

-Perform stability exercises by leaning toward the kayak’s edge to understand secondary stability.
-Practice these techniques consistently.
+Practice stability exercises by leaning toward the kayak’s edge to understand secondary stability.
 Progress gradually to slightly rougher conditions as your confidence grows.

 You’ll notice improved balance within weeks.